bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 1. Enable Optimized One-Page Checkout.

-2. Inside your `lang` subdirectory, provide a `xx.json` file with the appropriate two-letter prefix for one or more of the supported languages.
+2. Inside your `lang` subdirectory, provide an `xx.json` file with the appropriate two-letter prefix for one or more of the supported languages.
 For a complete list of supported languages, see the table below.

 | Supported Language | Required Translation File Name |
 |-|-|